Economy Recovers 638,000 Jobs as Unemployment Falls to 6.9%

 Private sector businesses recovered 906,000 jobs in October, including 271,000 in the leisure and hospitality industry, which includes restaurants and bars hit hard by the pandemic.
 Professional and business services added back 208,000 positions last month and retail trade recovered 104,000.

-But that number was offset somewhat by the loss of 268,000 governor jobs, including 147,000 temporary Census positions and 159,000 jobs in state and local government education.
+But that number was offset somewhat by the loss of 268,000 government jobs, including 147,000 temporary Census positions and 159,000 jobs in state and local government education.

 The new unemployment rate of 6.9% is down 1 percentage point from September.